Thrifty Car Rental: History

-As a result of the impact of the COVID-19 pandemic on tourism, on April 30, 2020, Hertz announced that it has missed lease payments on its fleet and was seeking support of its lenders in an attempt to avoid bankruptcy.
+As a result of the impact of the COVID-19 pandemic on tourism, on April 30, 2020, Hertz announced that it has missed lease payments on its fleet and was seeking support from its lenders in an attempt to avoid bankruptcy.
 On May 22, 2020, the company filed for Chapter 11 bankruptcy because it did not reach an agreement with top lenders.
 The company emerged from bankruptcy in early 2021.

+Dollar and Thrifty locations across the United States have faced multiple class action lawsuits for duplicitous actions.

 Operations

 The Thrifty brand typically caters to budget-conscious leisure travelers renting from airports.

 The Blue Chip Rental Express Program

 Thrifty Car Rental's free Blue Chip Express Rental Program was introduced to the U.S. and Canada in 2008.
 It offers expedited pickup and returns processes, choosing vehicle type, insurance coverage, designated lines at the counter, and syncing airline rewards.